optickx/Database/README.md

 # Database
 Database of musical artists and information related to them.
-The code if from a school project, strongly commented.
+The code is from a school project, strongly commented.